Rahi999/Mock-15/README.md

 <h2><a href="https://csb-lj6tvb.netlify.app/" target="_blank">Visit Website</a></h2>
 <h2><a href="https://rahimansari.herokuapp.com/rahi" target="_blank">Visit Heroku-Server</a></h2>
-A Mern Typing Practice Game, It has 3 different difficulties as Easy,Medium and Hard, Easy: 30 Seconds, Medium: 20 Seconds, and Hard: 10 Seconds.
+A Mern Typing Practice Game, It has 3 different difficulties as Easy,Medium and Hard, Timing For Difficulties is Easy: 30 Seconds, Medium: 20 Seconds, and Hard: 10 Seconds.
 Users Will Have to Type The Current Word on a virtual Keyboard Given By Us In those Certain Amount Of Time According to their Difficulty Choosen.
 After Typing each Correct Word Score Will Be Increase By Word Length